shuu5/Rmd-Targets_RNA-seq/README.md

 This repository provides a pipeline framework for RNA-seq analysis using R Markdown and the targets package, enabling reproducible analysis workflows.

+### English Overview

+This RNA-seq analysis pipeline framework implements a reproducible workflow for gene expression analysis.
+It uses the R targets package to create a directed acyclic graph of dependencies, ensuring that only necessary steps are re-run when inputs change.
+Combined with R Markdown reports, it creates a fully documented and reproducible analysis environment.

 ## 機能 / Features

 - 再現性のある解析ワークフロー (Rの`targets`パッケージ使用)